Jeremy-Ryan-Mills/RISC-V-Quantum/README.md

 This is a RISC-V processor project with an extended instruction set for superconducting qubit control.
 This is a personal project in order to learn Verilog and apply my knowledge of Quantum Control Electronics to a project.

+The project in Vivado can be build with `./scripts/create_core_project.sh`.
+Currently, I have completed the RISC-V core, so that is what the script will build.
+I am working on the gateware for the high frequency pulse scheduler.
+Additionally, I do not have access to an RFSoC currently, so the RISC-V core is built for a **Xilinx PYNQ-Z1** development board, that contains a **Zynq 7000 SoC**.

 ## Microarchitecture

 This RISC-V processor has four pipelined stages: